 Do architects design first and worry about legislation later or is it the reverse?
-Danish researcher Camilla Rhyl from Aalborg University decided to find out in the context of increasing universal design in the built environment.
+Danish researcher Camilla Rhyl decided to find out in the context of increasing universal design in the built environment.
 She found that the legislative interpretation takes precedence over architectural interpretation and is perceived as limiting creativity and architectural quality.
 So, can universal design and cultural heritage work together?

 “The article shows how their methods, values and architectural thinking is built on a foundation of multisensory inclusion and quality, only they do not perceive this understanding as being UD in the general and legislative manner.
 There seems to be an apparent gap between their values, methods and architectural thinking and the legislative framework in which UD is presented and perceived currently in Norway and Denmark.

 Published in: Accessibility As a Key Enabling Knowledge for Enhancement of Cultural Heritage, 2016, p.
 115-130.